 Crabs have many enemies.
 Fish and birds eat them.
-Men eat some kinds of crabs.
+People eat some kinds of crabs.
 Crabs eat each other.
 With so many enemies, crabs would soon be all gone, if they did not lay so many eggs.
 Each year, a crab lays more eggs than you could count.
 Crabs do not always have hard shells.
 When they first come from their eggs, they have long tails, four legs, and no claws.

 At this time, their bodies have thin covers over them, but they can swim well.

-A little, pink crab, named "pea crab," goes to live in the shell of the oyster.
+A little, pink Pea Crab in an Oyster crab called a "pea crab" goes to live in the shell of the oyster.
 The oyster does not seem to mind it.
 You may see this little crab in your oyster soup.
-It when it is cooked.
-The pinna, or pea crab, has a very soft exoskeleton.
+It turns orange colored when it is cooked.
+The pea crab has a very soft exoskeleton.